imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 <img src="/images/pages/SparseImage2.jpg" width="638"/>
 *Shows the result of sparse sampling of an existing image using a varying number of random samples.
 The upper panel shows the rendering using nearest neighbor interpolation, the lower panel uses an interpolated, distance-weighted value of the k nearest neighbors relative to each sampled location (i.e. each pixel).*

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example8b.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example8b.java' %}